 Paper and cardboard are almost all you need to create and host an outdoor gathering.
 From putting on an impressive spread to providing entertainment, paper and cardboard have you covered.
 Even better, for those who are concerned about sustainability, paper and cardboard are a perfect fit.
 Almost all the paper products you need for an outdoor get together are recyclable.
 If you are unsure, we have a handy recycling guide to help you sort out your concerns.

-Here are some ways to put on a fun, socially distanced and sustainably conscious outdoor affair that is sure to please people of all ages.
+Here are some ways to put on a fun and sustainably conscious outdoor affair that is sure to please people of all ages.

 - Setting up a spaced buffet: Almost everything on the table can be derived from paper and cardboard.
 From paper tablecloths and placemats to paper cups and cardboard serving dishes.
 If you can imagine it, there is a sustainable product available.
 Not in the mood to grill or cook?
 Have a pizza party!
 Pizza boxes are recyclable after all.